agilebits/onepassword-app-extension/README.md

 ### Step 2: Install the Latest versions of 1Password & Xcode

-The sample project depends upon having the latest version of Xcode 6, as well as the latest version of 1Password installed on your iOS device.
+The sample project depends upon having the latest version of Xcode, as well as the latest version of 1Password installed on your iOS device.

 <!---
 If you are developing for OS X, you can enable betas within the 1Password > Preferences > Updates window (as shown [here](i.agilebits.com/Preferences_197C0C6B.png)) and enabling the _Include beta builds_ checkbox.
 Mac App Store users should [download the web store version](https://agilebits.com/downloads) in order to enable betas.